grumdrig/slog/README.md

 from last to first?
 Or am I thinking about this wrong right now?
 I guess it's the opposite of how binary operators work.
 I'm doing external function calls that way in any case.

+Add a header to the binary, to identify the binary, to help watch for endianness issues and to provide an identifier for what game the program is
+for:

+	{
+		'Np': Int16
+		version: Int16 // 0xMMmm = MAJOR minor
+	}

+That requires an assmbler directive like .header and a compiler one like header X